 Before we understand the working or operation of a concrete batch plant it is important to understand the basic components and structure of a batching plant.
+We have mobile concrete plants installations in Philippines’s city like : Bulacan, Cavite and Pampanga.
 It is a machine that combines various ingredients like aggregates, sand, water, cement and additives.
 These components are first weighed individually and then combined to prepared ready mix concrete.
 This material prepared is widely used for several types of construction projects.

 Since the mixing of individual components is by weight it is possible to alter and change weight of individual materials to prepare different grade or quality of concrete.
 Some of the grades of concrete for India are as 1:3:6, 1:2:4, 1:1:2 etc. Here we express the proportions of the ingredients of the concrete mix in terms of ratios or parts of cement, fine and coarse aggregates.
 When we talk about 1:3:6, it defines the ratio or parts of cement, fine and coarse aggregates.
 Meaning the mix material has one part of cement, three parts of fines and six parts of coarse aggregates.
 The proportion is by weight.

 Concrete plants have been designed into different types by manufacturers to suit individual needs.
 These different types will help cater different requirements.

 There are two main types of concrete plants: